 William Lane Craig once gave a talk entitled, “Top 10 Worst Objections to the Kalam Cosmological Argument.”
 Along the same lines, maybe someday I should a talk entitled, “Top 10 Worst Objections to the Argument from Evil.”
 But, for now, I want to focus on just one of the top ten objections, the idea that … A Problem for the Problem of Evil?

 Matthew Facciani on Claiming Religion is a Mental Illness

+(1) God does not exist.
 (2) Therefore, God does not exist.

 Does anything really matter?